BatchFilesMaster/rangen/README.md

 Deleting the file at the end of the output, to get ready for next activation & space

 # Thanks for reading this, i guess. kinda a failed project.
+V 1 - Upgraded to Python
+V 1.1 - (current) Less lines, more text.
+# Plans
+V 1.2 - More characters for more security
+V 1.2 - Planning on adding version marks in the code for future